ruvnet/open-space/README.md

 # open-space
-An open source of the GitHub Copilot Workspace
+An open source version of the GitHub Copilot Workspace

 ### Technical Implementation Guide for GitHub Copilot Workspace Clone Using Node.js and Next.js